karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 This brings up the topic of code coverage.
 Code coverage is the amount (normally as a percentage) of your code which is *covered* by your tests.
 Code coverage tools run your tests and figure out if a line of code has been executed or not.
 These tools tend to do one thing very well, and one thing very poorly.
 They are great for telling you when code hasn't been executed.
 If a line hasn't been executed, then it's a safe bet you don't have any tests for it (which, again, might not be a huge deal if it's code that can't break, like a simple getter).
 However, they are horrible at telling you if your coverage is meaningful.
 Just because your test passes over a piece of code doesn't mean you are actually doing anything meaningful.

-This test will give us 100% coverage, but doesn't actually do anything (and this isn't just about missing assertions, code can easily be *covered* and asserting in a meaningless way)
+This test will give us 100% coverage, but doesn't actually do anything (and this isn't just about missing assertions, code can easily be *covered* and asserted in a meaningless way)

 	public static int Add(int a, int b)
 	{